Ronnie Hawkins: Early life

 Hawkins was born on January 10, 1935, in Huntsville, Arkansas, the son of Flora (née Cornett), a schoolteacher, and Jasper Hawkins, a barber.
-In 1945, the family, which included Hawkins’s older sister Winifred, moved to Fayetteville, where Hawkins was educated in the city’s public schools, graduating from Fayetteville High School in 1952.
+In 1945, the family, which included Hawkins's older sister Winifred, moved to Fayetteville, where Hawkins was educated in the city's public schools, graduating from Fayetteville High School in 1952.
 Musicianship ran in Hawkins's family; Hawkins's father, uncles, and cousins had toured the honky-tonk circuit in Arkansas and Oklahoma in the 1930s and 1940s.
-His uncle Delmar "Skipper" Hawkins, a road musician, had moved to California about 1940 and joined cowboy singing star Roy Rogers's band, the Sons of the Pioneers.
+His uncle Delmar "Skipper" Hawkins, a road musician, had moved to California around 1940 and joined cowboy singing star Roy Rogers's band, the Sons of the Pioneers.
 Hawkins' cousin, Dale Hawkins, the earliest white performer to sing at the Apollo Theater in Harlem and the Regal Theater in Chicago, recorded the rhythm and blues song "Suzie Q" in 1957.
-Beginning at age eleven, Ronnie Hawkins sang at local fairs and before he was a teenager shared a stage with Hank Williams.
+Beginning at age 11, Ronnie Hawkins sang at local fairs and before he was a teenager shared a stage with Hank Williams.
 He recalled that Williams was too drunk to perform, and his band, the Drifting Cowboys, invited members of the audience to get on the stage and sing.
 Hawkins accepted the invitation and sang some Burl Ives songs he knew.

-As a teenager, Hawkins ran bootleg liquor from Missouri to the dry counties of Oklahoma in his modified Ford Model A, sometimes making three hundred dollars a day.
-He claimed in later years that he continued the activity until he was nineteen or twenty, and that it was how he made the money to buy into nightclubs.
+As a teenager, Hawkins ran bootleg liquor from Missouri to the dry counties of Oklahoma in his modified Ford Model A, sometimes making $300 a day.
+He claimed in later years that he continued the activity until he was 19 or 20, and that it was how he made the money to buy into nightclubs.
 He had already formed his first band, the Hawks, when he graduated from high school in 1952, following which he studied physical education at the University of Arkansas, where in 1956 he dropped out just a few credits short of graduation.

 Hawkins then enlisted in the United States Army, but he was required to serve only six months, having already completed ROTC training.
 Soon after his arrival at Fort Sill in Oklahoma for Army Basic Combat Training, he was having a drink at the Amvets club when an African American quartet began to play their music.
 Hearing the first notes so stirred him that he jumped onto the stage and started singing.
 "It sounded like something between the blues and rockabilly ... me being a hayseed and those guys playing a lot funkier."
 The experience caused Hawkins to realize what kind of music he really wanted to play, and he joined the four black musicians, who renamed themselves the Blackhawks.